remadisson/remadisson/README.md

 -->

-» I just started "Cuode", that will (hopefully) is a nice idea to invest time </br>
+» I just started "Cuode", that (hopefully) is a nice idea to invest time </br>
-» I'm always learning new things, I just started JavaScript and it's fun </br>
+» I'm always learning new things, I just started JavaScript and it's fun (I hope i wont regret this..)</br>
 » Fun fact: My english is not the yellow from the egg. (🤣 sorry)</br>
 </br>
 Here is one side project of mine: </br>